thinkerheart/NWeather/README.md

 - **ViewBinding**: to do not need use findViewById()
 - **LiveData**: to keep app's state (LiveData is a regular observable + lifecycle-aware)
 - **Kotlin Coroutine**: to execute asynchronous tasks.
 - **Kotlin Flow**: to receive and custom multiple values emitted from source(reactive programming) by using their operator set.
 This app can also be implemented by using "suspend function" but with Flow is helpful in some cases like real-time database observation and have a rich operator set to apply on data emitted from source
 - **JUnit + mockk**: to write unit test
 - **desugar_jdk_libs**: to support Java 8+ API, to use java.time.* instead of ThreeTen library

 ### **Compatibility:**

 - minSdk 21, targetSdk 32, Kotlin AndroidX

+###  **Improvement:**

+- Setup a best practice for build system configuration that work efficiently for modularization by feature.

 ###  **Functionalities:**